woossi0/suite/docs/postgis/src/faq.rst

 PostGIS Frequently Asked Questions
 ==================================

-**Q:** Where can I find tutorials, guides and workshops on working with PostGIS
+**Q:** Where can I find tutorials, guides and workshops on working with PostGIS?
 ---------------------------------------------------------------------------------

 **A:** OpenGeo has a step by step tutorial guide workshop `Introduction